RenauxLouis/scrape-opera-paris/README.md

 # scrape-opera-paris
-Scrape opera and email availabilities
+Scrape opera and email availabilities to be run periodically with cronjob